cengenproject/quantif_exon_skipping/README.md

 # Quantification of exon skipping

 First, if necessary, run `prep_alignments_bsn9.sh` to assemble the bams and sj files from bsn9, store them on scratch60.
-It uses `samtools` and `src/combine_sj_files.R`
+It uses `samtools` and `src/combine_sj_files.R`.
+Important: McCleary doesn't have access to /SAY anymore, so the first step is to transfer all the bam files to scratch60, then assemble them.

 ```
 input_bams="/SAY/standard/mh588-CC1100-MEDGEN/bulk_alignments/bsn9_bams/"